Universal Network Generation Model via Exponential Probabilistic Growth and Vari-linear Preferential Attachment: Methods

-WS small-world network model assumes that each of $n$ nodes connects to $k$ ($k>2$) nearest neighbors, with edges reconnecting according to probability $p$.
-Due to the fact that the reconnection step in the model does not alter the total number of edges, the average degree of the WS network is controlled by adjusting the parameter $k$.
+\textbf{Erd\"{o}s-R\'{e}nyi (ER) Network Model}: The Erd\"{o}s-R\'{e}nyi random network model~\cite{RN226} assumes a probability $p_{ER}$ that any two distinct nodes among $n$ nodes are connected by an edge.
+Thus, when the number of nodes is fixed, adjusting $p_{ER}$ provides a direct means of controlling the total number of edges in the ER network.

-BA scale-free network model and NPA nonlinear preferential attachment network model derive their edge counts from the addition of $m$ edges during each growth step (newly added nodes).
-And no matter how different the connection preferences may be, they do not interfere with the overall edge count.
-Therefore, the average degree of BA networks and NPA networks can be determined by setting the parameter $m$.
+\textbf{Watts-Strogatz (WS) Network Model}: The Watts-Strogatz (WS) small-world network model~\cite{RN279} assumes that each node among $n$ nodes connects to $k$ ($k>2$) nearest neighbors, and edge reconnection occurs with probability $p_{WS}$.
+Due to the fact that the reconnection step in the model does not alter the total number of edges.
+Thus, when the number of nodes is fixed, adjusting $k$ provides a direct means of controlling the total number of edges in the WS network.

-BA scale-free network model and NPA nonlinear preferential attachment network model generate networks through $n$ iterative growth steps, with each growth step adding $m$ new edges to the network.
-The NPA network controls connection preferences through the parameter $\alpha$.
-Since differing connection preferences do not affect the overall number of edges, the average degree of both BA and NPA networks can be controlled by adjusting the parameter m.
+\textbf{Barab\'{a}si-Albert (BA) Network Model}: The Barab\'{a}si-Albert (BA) scale-free network model~\cite{RN105} generates a network through an iterative growth-attachment process.
+Starting from a seed graph (empty graph) of $m_{0}$ nodes, the model performs $n - m_{0}$ growth steps, and at each step a new node is introduced and connected to $m$ existing nodes according to the preferential attachment rule.
+Since each iteration contributes exactly $m$ new edges, the total number of edges in the resulting network is approximately $mn$.
+Thus, when the number of nodes is fixed, adjusting $m$ provides a direct means of controlling the total number of edges in the BA network.